Sunshine Meadows Hike: Banff Trail Guide

 Not comfortable hiking alone?
 You can book a guided hike at Sunshine Meadows!

-blue wildflowers in Banff National Park at Sunshine Meadows
+blue wildflowers in Banff National Park at Sunshine Meadows.

 1. Standish Viewing Deck Loop Trail

-Sunshine Village's Standish Chairlift
+Sunshine Village's Standish Chairlift in summer.

 We were lucky enough to spot a tiny little pika (the cutest animal you’ll ever see!) in the rocks near the top of the Standish chairlift.
 Once you are off the Standish chairlift, you’ll get your first glimpse of the views of the Canadian Rockies you came here for.
-Just wait – they get even better shortly.
+Just wait, they get even better shortly.

 The Standish Viewing Deck Loop Trail begins straight ahead off the Standish chairlift.
 The walking trail begins as a slight downhill with a highly groomed crushed gravel surface, making this trail accessible for almost all visitors to Sunshine Meadows.

-Sunshine Meadows hiking trail from Standish Chairlift to the Standish Viewing Deck
+Sunshine Meadows hiking trail from Standish Chairlift to the Standish Viewing Deck.

 As you walk through a field of alpine wildflowers and small larch trees, you’ll cross the Continental Divide (and therefore from Alberta into British Columbia) as you walk toward the Standish Viewing Deck.
-The views of the Rocky Mountains that you’ll enjoy from the multi-level Standish Viewing Deck are some of the best views available anywhere in Banff National Park.

-Standish Viewing Deck at Banff's Sunshine Meadows
+One of the Brewer kids, from TravelBanffCanada.com, explores the Standish Viewing Deck at Banff's Sunshine Meadows.

-view from Standish Viewing Deck of three lakes in Banff
+view from Standish Viewing Deck of three lakes in Banff National Park.

 Read More